Antônio Peregrino Maciel Monteiro, 2nd Baron of Itamaracá: Life

 Monteiro was born in Recife, Pernambuco, to Manuel Francisco Maciel Monteiro (who was the brother of the previous Baron of Itamaracá, Tomás Antônio Maciel Monteiro) and Manuela Lins de Melo.
 After making preparatory studies in Olinda, he went to France in 1823, where he graduated in Medicine, Science and Letters at the University of Paris.
-In 1829, he returns to Recife, where he becomes a doctor for a short time — he would abandon his medical career to become a politician.
+In 1829, he returned to Recife, where he becomes a doctor for a short time — he would abandon his medical career to become a politician.

 He was a provincial deputy in 1833 and a general deputy from 1834 to 1844, and again from 1850 to 1853.
 He was also the minister of Foreign Affairs from 1837 to 1839, and the headmaster of the Faculdade de Direito de Olinda from 1839 to 1844.
 As a journalist, he worked for journals O Lidador, A Carranca and A União.
 In 1853, following his diplomatic career, he went to Lisbon, where his diplomatic acting would give him the title of second Baron of Itamaracá, in a post that would last until his death, in 1868.
 His remains were brought to Pernambuco in 1870, and, in 1872, he was buried at a mausoleum built for him, in the bairro of Santo Amaro, in Recife.